-System se System settings management Section Property Description Core Custom Spreadsheet Indicates whether the Custom Spreadsheet Result type feature is enabled. Туре By default, the feature is enabled, and the check box is selected.
-Dispatching Validation Setting turns on/off the mechanism of dispatching for a rule table where the only one version of this rule table exists.
-By default, the dispatching.validation value is set to true in OpenL Tablets WebStudio.
-For information on dispatching validation, see the Version Validation in Case of the One Rule Table section in [OpenL Tablets Reference Guide] Rules Dispatching Mode Indicates the rule tables dispatching mode.
-The default value is Java.
-The other available option is Decision Table.

-System settings management Section Property Description Verify on Edit Allows turning on/off checking of rules consistency and validity on each edit in Rules Editor.
+System settings management Section Property Description Core Core Dispatching Validation Setting turns on/off the mechanism of dispatching for a rul one version of this rule table exists.
+WebStudio.
+For information on dispatching validation, see the control of the cont By default, the dispatching.validation value is set to true in OpenL Tablets WebStudio.
+For information on dispatching validation, see the Version Validation in Case of the One Rule Table section in [OpenL Tablets Reference Guide] .
+Allows turning on/off checking of rules consistency and validity on each edit in Rules Editor.
 By default, the check box is selected.
 Automatic checks are executed after each edit.
 If this option is cleared, the verification process does not launch automatically when the Save button is clicked.
 Instead, a Verify button appears in Rules Editor, and the user must verify manually by clicking this button.
 Testing Run test cases of the test in parallel Enables reducing the time spent on executing test cases of a test table by configuring the number of parallel threads in the field below.
 If this option is cleared, all test cases are executed one by one.
 Thread number for tests Indicates the number of test cases executed simultaneously.
 By default, four threads are set.
 It means that after running a test table or all tests, up to four test cases will be in progress at the same time.
 When they are calculated, the next four test cases will be executed.